Josh Thompson (footballer)

-Joshua William "Josh" Thompson (born 25 February 1991) is an English retired footballer who last played as a defender for Atherton Collieries.
+Joshua William Thompson (born 25 February 1991) is an English former footballer who played as a defender.

 He began his career at Atherton Collieries before joining Stockport County and later moved to Celtic.
 He had loan spells at Rochdale, Peterborough United and Chesterfield, and then joined Portsmouth.
 He had a loan spell with Colchester United before signing permanently for Southport.
 He left Southport at the end of the 2016/17 season following their relegation from the National League.
 He signed for National League side Macclesfield Town in July 2017 and left in January 2018 without making an appearance.
 He has represented England at under-19 level.

 Club career

 Stockport County

 Born in Bolton, Greater Manchester, Thompson is a product of the Stockport County youth system where he arrived from Atherton Collieries.
 He made his first-team debut for County on 17 January 2009 as a late substitute, coming on as a late substitute for Dominic Blizzard in the 89th minute of a 3–1 win over Southend United.
 He made a further eight appearances for the club during the 2008–09 season, as his performances attracted attention from other clubs, including Manchester United and West Bromwich Albion, having had trials for both clubs.
 He was also sparking interest from Scottish Premier League giants Celtic while Championship club Peterborough United confirmed they had made a second offer for Thompson.